X-ray Electron Density Maps

 Will there be other formats in the future?

 In the future, CCP4 maps might be considered if the demand is there.
-For now, downloading the phase file and using in COOT is more efficient.
+For now, downloading the map coefficients file and using in COOT is more efficient.

 Where to download the maps?

 Maps can be downloaded in DSN6 format from the "Download Files" menu of the Structure Summary and 3D View pages.
 The maps are also available from edmaps.rcsb.org.
 The DSN6 map files are in the "dsn6" folder (with fixed grid spacing at "high resolution/3") and in the "ngl" folder (with variable grid spacing from "high resolution/3" to "high resolution/2").
-The MTZ phase files are in the "persist" folder.
+The map coefficients are contained in the MTZ file available at the "Download File" page of the Structure Summary Page of an entry.
 Entries are grouped by the middle two characters of the 4-character PDB identifier.
 For example, the DSN6 files for PDB entry 3PQR can be found in edmaps.rcsb.org/dsn6/pq/3pqr/.

 - [Yang2016] H Yang, E Peisach, JD Westbrook, J Young, HM Berman and SK Burley.
 DCC: a Swiss army knife for structure factor analysis and validation (2016) Journal of Applied Crystallography 93:569-575 doi:10.1107/S1600576716004428